kudasav/kudasav/README.md

-## Hi there 😃
+## Hi there!

-I am Kuda, a 22 year old hobbyist developer.
+I am Kuda, a hobbyist developer.
 I love learning about and experimenting with new technologies and languages.

 Welcome to my profile!

-### 🤓 Current plans and projects I am working on:
+### Current plans and projects I am working on:

 - Web Development and process automation projects (freelancing)
 - Web Scraping and data aggregation
 - Cloud Computing with AWS
 - Arduino, IoT Devices and Electronics (on my free time)

-#### 💻 Programming Languages I Understand:
+#### Programming Languages I Understand:

 - Python
 - C++